-Memorial Day is a good time to remember one of my favorite stories in my career.
+The upcoming Veteran's Day is a good time to remember one of my favorite stories in my career.
 I wrote it on U.S. Marine Corps Staff Sgt.
-Jimmie E. Howard in 1992.
+Jimmie E. Howard in 1992 for the San Diego Union-Tribune.
 The chance to be in the presence of a Medal of Honor recipient with his medal was inspiring.
 In 1998, the Navy named a destroyer for him, the USS Howard.
 A little more than a year after my story, he died in 1993 at age 64.
-His son called me with the news and gave me perhaps the best compliment I've received in my writing career.
+His son called me with the news and gave me perhaps the highest compliment I've received in my writing career.
 He told me how much the family enjoyed the story and that they considered it the most accurate portrayal of him that had been written.

 Point Loma High math teacher Dave Aros begins each school year the same way.
 He tells his students a war story.

 It's not a tale about the Pointers' football team, which he serves as an assistant coach, or the basketball team, for which he is the head coach.
 This is a real war story, with the hero to be found daily on Point Loma's campus.
 He's Jim Howard, United States Marine Corps, retired.

 Howard is a volunteer on the Pointers football staff, performing any menial task -- he calls himself a "gofer" -- that allows the coaches to concentrate on coaching.

 But on June 16, 1966 in Vietnam, Staff Sgt.
 Jimmie E. Howard was in command of an 18-man platoon that survived a firefight.
 Howard was awarded the Congressional Medal of Honor -- the highest decoration for bravery in the military.
 Howard was recognized for "dynamic leadership and courageous fighting spirit" in a citation from President Lyndon Johnson.